francos91/cold-chain-api/README.md

 - [ ] Extend the Random Forest model with XGBoost or LightGBM to improve prediction accuracy.
 - [ ] Add a "What-If" simulation tool to evaluate the impact of route changes on risk scores.
 - [ ] Deploy the model as a separate microservice (via Render) to allow external apps to request predictions via API.
+- [ ] Add SHAP (SHapley Additive exPlanations) model interpretability to explain why specific shipments are flagged as high-risk.

 ## Notes
 - This project uses synthetic data to simulate real-world cold chain conditions.
 The system is designed to accept live IoT sensor data with zero code changes.
 - The dashboard includes pagination to handle large datasets efficiently, ensuring scalability as the database grows.
+- The synthetic data generator is grounded in South African cold chain literature, making it suitable for academic research and industrial engineering applications.